 Lemon Coconut Filling

-- 1 - 2 tablespoons Maple Syrup or Agave optional
+- 1 - 2 tablespoon Maple Syrup or Agave, optional

 Preheat oven to 350F (175C) and line a 8x8 inch pan with parchment paper.

-In a food processor pulse the almonds and date until finely chopped.
+In a food processor pulse the almonds and date until they are finely chopped.
 Don't pulse too long or you will end up with almond butter.

 In a medium mixing bowl combine the coconut flour with the coconut oil until a smooth paste forms.
 Stir in the chopped almonds and press into the base of the prepared pan.